chicago-relaxed-memory/spec-eval/doc/AppendixJIT.md

 ### Pure JavaScript

-With respect to the code snippet from Section 3.10, testing reveals that SpiderMonkey performs the `if(y==0)` before any `x=1` in all cases; there is no load-store reordering that would enable us to potentially observe `z==1`.
+With respect to the code snippet from Section 3.10, testing reveals that SpiderMonkey performs the `if(y==0)` before any `x=1` in all cases; it does not perform the load-store reordering that would enable us to potentially observe `z==1`.
 In fact, testing seems to show that SpiderMonkey never hoists common statements from both branches of an `if`, or at least not in the case where the common statement is an assignment to a global (and the condition is a global as well).
-The 3.10 attack fundamentally relies on this hoisting, so it will not be possible to mount against SpiderMonkey.
+The 3.10 attack fundamentally relies on this kind of hoisting, so it will not be possible to mount against SpiderMonkey.

 In our testing with the code snippet from 4.2, SpiderMonkey doesn't ever reorder the read of `y` above the write of `x`.